 If you conquer the morning, you will conquer the day.
+A productive morning is critical for starting the day off right.
 Getting one important thing done before the day starts is like paying yourself first.
 No matter what happens during the day, at least you did something productive.

 Being able to function regularly on just 5 – 6 hours of sleep a day is both a blessing and a curse.
 I’m definitely able to get a lot more done without having to be smarter than average.
 However, sometimes I sure would love to be able to sleep in for 7 – 9 hours straight.

 If you are able to sleep in every day, feel blessed!
 It may mean that you are not suffering the same amount of guilt, anxiety, or pressure as many other early risers do.

 There’s also a good chance you may also feel more financially secure because of your own doing or because someone is providing for you.
 If you have no financial worries, your mind will surely allow you to relax more often.

 As the pandemic surpasses a year, I’ve grown very tired.
 Yes, I’ve got a productive morning.
 However, I’m not happier given the lack of balance.
 I can’t wait to re-retire once my entire family is inoculated and sleep in once more!

 If you’re trying to sleep better, here are some things sleep experts recommend: